DaneTheory/project-templator/README.md

 Next generation templating/transformation engine and pipeline system.
 Transform a set of entries into side effects, such as writing or modifying files in a project.

-Project templator has been designed to be highly customizable and composable, making minimum assumptions on end use.
-It has been designed for easy integration with other libraries.
+*Project templator* has been designed to be highly customizable and composable, making minimum assumptions on end use scenarios.

-The basic configuration can be used to take a set of templates from one or more folders, render each with relevant data parameters and write the result to files in one or more destination folders.
+The basic pipeline configuration can be used to:

+- take a set of templates from one or more template sources
+- create entries (entry objects) from the templates
+- iterate the entries
+  - find relevant data parameters for each entry
+  - render or transform each entry to data/content using a template engine/transformer for the entry
+  - further transform the entry data, such as appending or prepending additional content/data
+  - validate the final entry data to be used
+  - write the valid entry/data to one or more destinations

 ## Requirements